-The Advanced Study Project (ASP), required for graduation, offers students the chance to engage in an exciting and relevant academic, professional, or hybrid study of their own design while earning credit and preparing for the challenging work of college and beyond.
+The Advanced Study Project (ASP) offers students the chance to engage in an exciting and relevant academic, professional, or hybrid study of their own design while earning credit and preparing for the challenging work of college and beyond.

 The project design is up to the student; once you come up with an initial idea, you will be matched with an Oak Meadow faculty advisor who has experience or interest in your topic.
 They will help you define, design, and execute your project over the course of the semester (required) or full year (optional).
 While this can sound daunting, the ASP is actually your opportunity to create your own class, to use time and resources to discover and explore what you want to learn.
 It’s a good idea to plan early: most students complete the ASP in their senior year.